-data quality checklist to ensure that the proposed data elements are relevant, available, reliable, usable and do not pose an unrealistic administrative burden.
+The Committee consulted with the OPTN Data Advisory Committee (DAC) and UNOS Data Governance staff for feedback and refining the proposed data collection.
+The DAC reviewed the proposed data elements and data definitions and had no additional feedback.
+The Committee utilized a data quality checklist to ensure that the proposed data elements are relevant, available, reliable, usable and do not pose an unrealistic administrative burden.

-All changes to data collection as part of this proposal are within WaitlistSM.
-None of the new fields will be required.
-If a transplant program does not provide a response for one of the new fields, then the candidate will not be eligible to receive the standardized exception or extension and will have their case reviewed by the NLRB.
-This matches the fields currently on the forms.
+All changes to data collection as part of this proposal are within WaitlistSM and are not subject to OMB approval.
+The two new fields on the initial form for POPH exceptions will be required.
+This matches other "Yes/No" fields on initial exception forms for other diagnoses.
+If a program selects "No," the candidate will not receive a standardized exception and the case will be reviewed by the NLRB.